flame-engine/oxygen/doc/component.md

   // ...
 }
 ```
 > Components are part of their own object pool, and each instance will be acquired and released from that pool when needed.
-The `init` will be called on acquire, and the `reset` on release.
+The `init` method will be called on acquire, and the `reset` method on release.
 Therefore components do not use constructors.
 See [Object Pooling](./object_pooling.md) for more information.

 ## InitObject

 The `InitObject` defines the parameters with which components get initialized.
-By default it wont have any properties, but we can extends it to define custom properties that can be used in the Component:
+By default it wont have any properties, but you can extends it to define custom properties that can be used in the Component:
 ```dart
 class YourInit extends InitObject {
   final int yourProperty;